cronvel/async-kit/README.md

 This is an important concept to understand when using this lib: there are two stages to perform an async flow.

 In the first stage, you define the plan.
-All plan definition returns an *async.Plan* object.
+All plan definition returns an `async.Plan` object.

-Then you can *exec()* your plan as many time as you want.
+Then you can `.exec()` your plan as many time as you want.
 All the *exec* method family returns an *execContext* object.
-The first time an *async.Plan* is *exec()*, it becomes locked forever: you cannot modify it anymore.
+The first time an `async.Plan` is `.exec()`, it becomes locked forever: you cannot modify it anymore.

 The example above becomes: